 Recently I read a news story about pastors who have been led into atheism.
 These are all evangelical men, some with more than 20 years of experience in the pulpit.
 They’ve turned to a belief that God does not exist.
-It was a disturbing article, and I will not try to share much of it here on this page.
+Here is part of the article:

 There is among us a prevalent manipulation that is relentlessly reaching out for us in order to destroy our faith.
 This force has an ally; and this ally is resident in us.
 My flesh becomes the connection that Satan needs to link with– to make it work.
 The Bible calls this residing connection, ‘the old man’.